UdeshyaDhungana/dbazaar-frontend/README.md

 ## Guidelines for teammates

-- To work on a specific feature, create a branch named [yourName/feature]
+- To work on a specific feature, create a branch named [yourName-feature]